HexHive/virtfuzz-bugs/bug-reports/ftgmac100-00.md

            // ---- may return true
 }
 ```

-4 Security impact 2: When fixing the first bug, if we don’t expose the invalid Flash chips to the guest, we still can access the invalid Flash chips by ftgmac100.
+4 Security impact 2: When fixing the first bug, if we don’t expose the invalid
+Flash chips to the guest, we still can access the invalid Flash chips by
+ftgmac100.

-5 Security impact 3: If fixing the first bug properly, this primitive seems to be useless.
-However, without IOMMU to control the range the DMA can access, it is still not good.
-This bug inspires us to check similar issues in i386/86_64 and other arches.
-I’d like to discuss more.
+5 Security impact 3: If fixing the first bug properly, this primitive seems to
+be useless.
+However, without IOMMU to control the range the DMA can access, it
+is still not good.
+This bug inspires us to check similar issues in i386/86_64
+and other arches.

+Comments:

+QEMU guys think ftgmac100 is not used along with KVM, so.

 ## More details

 ### Hypervisor, hypervisor version, upstream commit/tag, host

-qemu, 6.1.50, c52d69e7dbaaed0ffdef8125e79218672c30161d, Ubuntu 18.04
+qemu, 7.2.50, 222059a0fccf4af3be776fe35a5ea2d6a68f9a0b, Ubuntu 20.04

 ### VM architecture, device, device type